M64GitHub/libtsprites/README.md

 ```bash
 sudo cp lib/libtsprites.so /usr/lib
 ```
-You then need not set LD_PRELOAD and such for running your program, and are done by just including the header and adding `-ltsprites` to your linker flags.
+You then need not set LD_PRELOAD for running your program, and are done by just including the header and adding `-ltsprites` to your linker flags.